tensorpack/tensorpack/docs/tutorial/efficient-dataflow.md

 ```

 Since we are reading the database sequentially, having multiple identical instances of the
-underlying DataFlow will result in biased data distribution.
+base LMDB reader will result in biased data distribution.
 Therefore we use `PrefetchData` to
-launch the underlying DataFlow in one independent process, and only parallelize the transformations.
+launch the base DataFlow in one independent process, and only parallelize the transformations.
-(`PrefetchDataZMQ` is faster but not fork-safe, so the first prefetch has to be `PrefetchData`.
-This
+(`PrefetchDataZMQ` will however create 25 readers instead, so the first prefetch has to be `PrefetchData`.
-is supposed to get fixed in the future).
+These differences are explained in the documentation in more details.)

 Let me summarize what the above DataFlow does: